andreasKroepelin/polylux/README.md

 [demo PDF](https://github.com/andreasKroepelin/polylux/releases/latest/download/demo.pdf)
 where you can see the features of this template in action.

-**⚠ This package is in active development.
+**⚠ This package is under active development.
 While I try to make sure that the `main`-branch always is in a usable state, there are no compatibility guarantees!**